 When you switch to working from home, you will suddenly be spending a lot of time in the surroundings of the place you live.
-One of the great benefits of working remotely instead of in an office is that you have complete control over that environment.
+One of the great benefits of working from home instead of in an office is that you have complete control over that environment.

 Not everybody’s home situation is the same of course, and you may need to make workarounds.
 For example, if you don’t have an entire room that can be transformed into an office, then you are limited in creating a dedicated workspace.
 But you can still take care to make it a happy place.

 Whatever the circumstances, taking time to transform your home-working environment into a positive space will make you feel better at your desk, and ultimately more productive.

 Hang some artwork on the walls, put up pictures of loved ones, add a lick of paint – have fun with it.
 During the pandemic, we took the opportunity to convert our second bedroom into an office, and now it’s a place where we feel happy spending time and we can always find focus.